TrustInEd

 Job Projections

-From 2020 to 2030, the number of physical therapist assistants and aides employed is expected to expand by 32 percent, which is substantially faster than the average for all occupations.
+Overall employment of physical therapist assistants and aides is projected to grow 19 percent from 2023 to 2033, much faster than the average for all occupations.

 Copyright © 2025 Trustined., LLC - All Rights Reserved.